 The insurance market, like any other type of supply and demand industry, is cyclical.
 The cycles are commonly referred to as “soft” and “hard” markets.
 A hard market is characterized by a decrease in limit and underwriting capacity and an increase in rate and premium; this type of market can also prompt carriers to review and amend their underwriting appetite and/or guidelines, causing a decrease in capacity and limited coverage overall.
 The soft market’s character traits are the opposite; capacity is abundant, rates are lower, and coverage is more flexible.
 Unfortunately, for the first time in almost 20 years, we are experiencing a move towards a hard market.
 This article will provide insight as to how this specifically affects contractors in the excess/umbrella liability space.

 Construction companies’ general liability policies are based on revenue, payroll, and/or subcontractor costs, automobile coverage is rated on the number of power units and their gross vehicle weight, and excess/umbrella policies are rated based on the underlying exposures and premiums over which the policy sits.
 These premiums include general liability, automobile liability, employer’s liability, and/or employee benefits liability.
 On rare occasions, an excess/umbrella policy will also provide limits above pollution or professional liability coverages.
-In addition to the underlying premiums, the excess/umbrella underwriter considers the type of exposure you have, any claims history, catastrophic losses specific to the construction industry (e.g. tower crane collapses), court cases and resulting verdicts; and the limits purchased.
+In addition to the underlying premiums, the excess/umbrella underwriter considers the type of exposure, any claims history, catastrophic losses specific to the construction industry (e.g. tower crane collapses), court cases and resulting verdicts, and the limits purchased.

 Forecasting models indicate that the excess/umbrella market is taking the biggest increase across the board.
 While other lines of liability coverage are seeing increases of 0% to 15%, excess/umbrella increases are facing 15% (low to moderate risk) to over 25% (high risk).
 The construction industry specifically has seen increases as high as 50% or more for excess/umbrella policies.
 Some insurance carriers are cutting back on their capacity; for example, one carrier that previously wrote a $15 million excess/umbrella primary layer in the past for numerous construction companies is now only offering a $5 million limit on renewal business at the same premium as the previous $15 million and not writing new construction accounts at all.
-Other carriers are asking to be taken off of the primary layer altogether and only be considered to write higher up in an excess/umbrella tower.
+Other carriers are asking to be taken off of the primary layer altogether and to only be considered to write higher up in an excess/umbrella tower.

 There will be impacts, known and unknown, felt by construction companies when it comes to excess/umbrella premium increases and coverage limitations.
 Many insureds will contemplate lowering their limits to offset the increase in insurance premiums.
-The most important thing to think about when considering this strategy is what is your true exposure to risk and how are you positioned to either accept risk or transfer it.
+The most important thing to think about when considering this strategy is your true exposure to risk and how are you positioned to either accept risk or transfer it.
 Another item to consider is what your construction contracts require, not only for limits but also for the statute of repose requirements.
 While your project may have been completed for three years, what does that contract require and for how long?
 You must take stock of this to ensure that you comply with your contractual requirements for the appropriate amount of time.